BPeacker/LLM-for-irAEs/README.md

 ### Set up your Anaconda environment

-**Option 1: Creating the environment with required packages from the environment.yml file**
+**Option 1: Creating the environment with required packages from the environment.yml file (recommended)**

 1. Create a new Anaconda environment from the ```environment.yml``` file:
     ```bash